 Hello JAMM Friends and Fans,

-I’ve experience a mechanical failure of my tremolo system and it’s brought to the forefront a age old argument among Musicians: Latest Tech vs. Vintage.
-Seems to me that there’s an ebb and flow to the gear industry as a whole and that trends can be as influential in what Artist/Musicians use as can application and practicality etc. Personally I like to think that I’m somewhere in the middle, trying to strike a balance between the latest technology and some of the vintage, or old school, gear that I’ve come to love, understand and rely on.
-Musical instruments, equipment and gear in general continue to advance at an amazing rate making staying up on the latest innovations a small exercise in itself.
+I’ve experienced a mechanical failure of my tremolo system and it’s brought to the forefront an age old argument among Musicians: Latest Tech vs. Vintage.
+Seems to me that there’s an ebb and flow to the gear industry as a whole and that trends can be as influential in what Artist/Musicians use, as can application and practicality etc. Personally I like to think that I’m somewhere in the middle, trying to strike a balance between the latest technology and some of the vintage, or old school, gear that I’ve come to love, understand and rely on.
+Musical instruments, equipment and gear in general continue to advance at an amazing rate, making staying up on the latest innovations a small exercise in itself.
 One only has to go to The NAMM Show to get dazzled by all of the latest and greatest gizmos, gadgets and oh yeah gear!

 Ok, ok, back to my original point and what triggered this little rant: the failure of a $5.00 USD, size of a paper clip and should have cost $0.05, piece of equipment called a ‘spring clip.’
 Now this spring clip allows one to ‘pop’ the tremolo arm in and out of the tail piece, on my American Deluxe HSS Stratocaster without having to screw and unscrew the arm as in traditional tremolo systems.
 It’s a great innovation as far as practicality and not having the risk of cross-threading ones arm.
 It goes in and out in a split second and with the couple of set-screws one can adjust the amount of play that’s in the arm.
 Kind of the same thing like how far down one tightens the tremolo arm on a traditional system.
 One other huge benefit is that it won’t unscrew itself during the course of ones show, nope, it just goes round and round and round!
 That’s the good news…